Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Evaluation

 \subsubsection{Benchmark}

-To evaluate the generality of \mainname, our evaluation considers two languages with very different characteristics, SuFu~\cite{DBLP:journals/pacmpl/JiZPXH24} and Java. \begin{itemize} \item \textbf{SuFu} is a domain-specific functional language with a customized type system for extracting operations on data structures.
+To evaluate the generality of \mainname, our evaluation considers two languages with very different characteristics, SuFu~\cite{DBLP:journals/pacmpl/JiZPXH24} and Java. \begin{itemize} \item \textbf{SuFu} is an ML-style functional language designed for automatic program optimization.
+This language uses a customized type system for extracting operations for optimization on data structures.
 This language has limited code resources, making it representative for evaluating \mainname under low-resource conditions.

 We collect SuFu programs from its GitHub repository, which comprises 290 programs with test cases.
 For each program, we manually supply a natural language description, along with the relevant inductive definitions and library functions, thus collecting a dataset of code generation tasks.
 This dataset is then split randomly into a training set of 80\% tasks and a test set of 20\% tasks.